navapbc/platform-test-nextjs/docs/e2e/e2e-checks.md

 #### Running tests natively with shards

-The following will split the test runs in 3 different shards and create a merged report in the `./e2e/blob-report` .
-This is meant to mimic how the tests run sharded in CI.
+The following commands split test execution into 3 separate shards, with results consolidated into a merged report located in `./e2e/blob-report`.
+This setup emulates how the sharded tests run in CI.
 ```
 # ensure app is running on port 3000